Raewyn Connell: Life and career

+She was appointed University Professor at the University of Sydney in 2004, and retired from her University Chair on 31 July 2014.
+She has been professor emerita at the University of Sydney since her retirement.

 Connell serves on the editorial board or advisory board of numerous academic journals, including Signs, Sexualities, The British Journal of Sociology, Theory and Society, and The International Journal of Inclusive Education.

 Connell is a trans woman, who formally began transitioning late in life.
 Almost all her earlier work was published under the gender-neutral name "R. W. Connell" up to the second edition of "Masculinities" in 2005.
 Since 2006 all her work has appeared under the name Raewyn Connell.
-Connell has also written about transsexualism.
+Connell has also written about trans women and feminism from an international perspective.
+Connell identifies as a "hardline feminist" and "dangerous lefty".